dmaivel/dmaivel.github.io/content/about.md

 {{< /rawhtml >}}

 # About me
 I am currently a high school student, aspiring to become a computer engineer.
 I am self-taught and primarily experienced in C, C++, and Assembly (x86/64).
-I am passionate for low level development, virtualization, processor design, cybersecurity, and machine learning.
+I am passionate for low level development, virtualization, processor architectures, cybersecurity, and machine learning.

 # Projects
 Here is a list of all of my *public* projects, including a short description for each one.